 Over the last few years, I’ve read numerous accounts of people who have tried different diets only to end up in worse health.
 Most often the diet works very well in the short term, but then things go wrong.
 At the point things go wrong, the person following the diet usually stays loyal for an additional period of time until their health declines to the point where they are forced to change their nutritional approach.
 They then embrace a new diet that corrects the deficiencies of the prior diet.
 This lasts for a while until the same cycle replays itself out.

 When I read the accounts of people who had poor experiences on a Paleo diet, I almost always see that they followed a strict, sometimes extreme, interpretation of the diet.
-Then after a honeymoon period, when their health gains started to reverse, they increase their commitment to what had already started failing for them.
+Then after a honeymoon period, when their health gains started to reverse, they increased their commitment to what had already started failing for them.
 In the post Am I Paleo?, I mentioned that I never experienced any negative health issues from a Paleo diet and that I would explain why.

 How does one succeed in nutrition when nobody seems to agree on anything?
 How can one get the benefits that arrive in the early stages of a diet without staying too long and compromising their health?
 What has worked well for me is thinking about nutrition like an investor thinks about investment opportunities.